airborne-commando/OPSEC-OSINT-Tools/README.md

   - [Facecheck.ID](https://github.com/vin3110/facecheck.id-results-extractor) tampermonkey script; improved by me, bypasses payment requirements and gives you the links

-  - [Pimeyes image extractor;](https://github.com/airborne-commando/Pimeyes-Free-GUI) gives an idea of where the image was located based on a URL, can use with facecheck.id

   - [RGB Attack website;](https://rgbattack.com/) gives details on the image, but not the link

 - Email + username investigations